 “How are we going to trump all the other HD smart home cameras on the market?”
 You can almost hear the folks at Oco’s marketing meeting ask.
 Apparently, their answer was to offer one year of free cloud storage, whereas most others offer only a week or month.

-That might make quite a compelling reason to pick up this modest $99 unit (as of this writing – (For the latest prices and discounts, check here), but is there anything else that could make it stand above its many rivals including the Nest, Arlo and Dropcam.
+That might make quite a compelling reason to pick up this modest priced unit (For the latest prices and discounts, check here), but is there anything else that could make it stand above its many rivals including the Nest, Arlo and Dropcam.

 Most home video recording solutions offer HD with chat, so any extra differentiation is going to be a struggle.